remonbonbon/makefile-example/README.md

 ### Parallel compilation by gcc `-j` option
 `-j<max number of parallel job>`

-You should use the same number as the number of CPU cores.
+It's better to use the same number as the number of CPU cores.
 ;If 4 cores, run `make -j4`

 This option requires dependency chain in Makefile.